GET BRITAIN OUT sets the record straight here on what will happen when Britain gets out of the EU.

 TRUTH: Leaving the EU will create far more jobs for Britons in the long-term

-Moreover, the Director of the National Institute of Economic and Social Research in 1999, Martin Weale, has since confirmed the report does not claim 3 million jobs rely on our EU membership, denouncing this Europhile propaganda as “pure Goebbels”.
+In addition, the then Director of the National Institute of Economic and Social Research, Martin Weale, confirmed the report does not claim 3 million jobs rely on our EU membership, denouncing this Europhile propaganda as “pure Goebbels”.

 MYTH 6: Britain will be isolated on the ‘world stage’ if we leave the EU